r2detta/Axis-Vertex-Select/README.md

 As a bonus, it also addresses the limitations of Blender's built-in symmetry snap.
 This custom solution, while slightly slower, offers more accurate snapping by matching a selected vertex to its exact opposite based on a defined threshold, ensuring perfect symmetry in your models.

 You can access the add-on from the Tool menu in the right-side panel.

+You are free to modify and improve it.